igorski/efflux-tracker/README.md

  * Instruments
  * Modules

-A song contains a list of _PATTERNS_.
+A song contains a list of `EffluxPattern`s.
 A Pattern contains a list of _channels_ (one for each available track) and a descriptor for the amount of _steps_ the pattern contains (e.g. 16, 32, 64, etc.).

-Each channel inside a pattern contains _AUDIO_EVENTS_.
+Each channel inside a pattern contains `EffluxAudioEvent`s.
 These describe an action that should happen at a given step within a patterns channel.
 These can be note on/note off instructions or module parameter automations, or both.
-Each event references an _INSTRUMENT_ that it will operate on (as not all events within a single pattern channel necessarily reference the same instrument to allow for more complex compositions).
+Each event references an `Instrument` that it will operate on (as not all events within a single pattern channel necessarily reference the same instrument to allow for more complex compositions).

-As hinted above, a song also has _INSTRUMENTS_.
+As hinted above, a song also has `Instrument`s.
 There are an equal amount of instruments available as there are tracks (the pattern channels).
 By default each channel references its own instruments.
-As the instruments in Efflux are synthesizers, each INSTRUMENT has a list of _INSTRUMENT_OSCILLATORS_ which can be individually tuned and configured for playback.
+As the instruments in Efflux are synthesizers, each Instrument has a list of `InstrumentOscillator`s which can be individually tuned and configured for playback.

-INSTRUMENTS also reference _MODULES_.
-A MODULE is basically an effects processor.
+Instruments also reference `InstrumentModules`.
+Each of these modules is basically an effects processor.
 Each instrument can have its output routed through multiple processors before its output is mixed into the master channel (by the _AudioService_).

 All model types are generated through their respected _FACTORIES_.
 The factory should be able to create a new instance of the model type, as well as be able to assemble an instance from a _serialized_ version. _SERIALIZERS_ are